-- ➤ Wireless mode: Currently supports 2.4G wireless only. - Enable Tx BURST: Click the check box will enhance the throughput - Enable TCP Window Size: Enhance the throughput if enable this function. - WMM Enable: Click the check box to enable WMM QoS capability.
-(XP only) - ➤ CCX: Enable this option if the network supports Cisco Compatible Extensions.
-(XP only) - Click on the Apply button to close this window.
+- ➤ Wireless mode: Select 802.11 b/g/n mix if the wireless network uses both 11b, 11g, and 11n stations and APs.
+B/G Protection: This is the ERP protection mode of 802.11g.
+Selecting auto will dynamically send frames with and without protection.
+Select On to send a frame without protection, and Off to send it with protection. - Enable Tx BURST: Click the check box will enhance the throughput - Enable TCP Window Size: Enhance the throughput if enable this function. - ➤ CCX: Enable this option if the network supports Cisco Compatible Extensions. - Click on the Apply button to close this window.